DeCo: Frequency-Decoupled Pixel Diffusion for End-to-End Image Generation: Related Work

 \section{Related Work}

 This work is closely related to latent diffusion, pixel diffusion, and frequency-decoupled image generation.
-This section briefly reviews recent works.

 \textbf{Latent Diffusion.} Latent diffusion trains diffusion models in a compact latent space learned by a VAE~\cite{ldm}.
 Compared to raw pixel space, the latent space significantly reduces spatial dimensionality, easing learning difficulty and computational cost~\cite{ldm, vavae, dcae}.
-Consequently, VAEs have become a fundamental component in modern diffusion models~\cite{dit, sit, decoupled_dit, edm2, dod, flowdcn, dim, dmm}.
+Consequently, VAEs have become a fundamental component in modern diffusion models~\cite{dit, sit, decoupled_dit, edm2, dod, flowdcn, wu2025multicrafter, dim, dmm, ma2025magcache, tian2025dic, wang2025mosa, wang2025mv}.
 However, training VAEs often involves adversarial objectives and perceptual supervision, which complicate the overall pipeline~\cite{wang2025pixnerd}.
-Poorly trained VAEs can produce decoding artifacts~\cite{sid, pixelflow}, limiting the generalization quality of latent diffusion models.

-Early latent diffusion models mainly used U-Net-based architectures.
+Poorly trained VAEs can produce decoding artifacts~\cite{sid, pixelflow}, limiting the generalization of latent diffusion models.
+Early latent diffusion models mainly used U-Net-based architectures~\cite{tian2024udits, tian2025urepa}.
 The pioneering DiT~\cite{dit} introduced transformers into diffusion models, replacing the U-Net~\cite{uvit, adm}.
 SiT~\cite{sit} further validated the DiT with linear flow diffusion.
-Subsequent works explore enhancing latent diffusion through representation alignment and joint optimization.
-REPA~\cite{repa} aligns intermediate features with a pretrained DINOv2~\cite{dinov2} model to learn better low-frequency semantics.
-As a representation learning method, REPA is compatible with our framework and is applied in both our baseline and final DeCo.
+Subsequent works enhanced latent diffusion through representation alignment and joint optimization.
+REPA~\cite{repa} aligns intermediate features with a pretrained DINOv2~\cite{dinov2} model to learn better low-frequency semantics, which is compatible with our framework and is applied in both our baseline and final DeCo.
 REPA-E~\cite{repa_e} attempts to jointly optimize the VAE and DiT in an end-to-end fashion.
 However, this approach may suffer from training collapse with diffusion loss, as the continually changing latent space leads to unstable denoising targets.
 In contrast, pixel diffusion denoises in a fixed space, ensuring consistent targets and stable training.